CL2-UWaterloo/DiffFP/README.md

 ![Brake Check](assets/brakecheck_follower.gif)

-*The lead car executes a brake check, forcing the follower to react defensively to avoid a collision.*
+*The defending agent executes a brake check, forcing the attacking agent to react defensively to avoid a collision.*